 "Andrew, doesn't seem to think so.
 He's constantly challenging him."
 I say, frustrated.

 "Andrew is a strong alpha, he doesn't like not getting and what he wants.
-All alphas are like that.
+I guess that can be said for all Alphas.
 It's the chase, it's the fact that they can't have it all that drives them crazy.
-He's jealous of your relationship with Lennox.
+He is jealous of your relationship with Lennox.
 Lennox would win in a fight, but it would be a good fight.
 Not like Lennox's usual fights.
 Andrew can hold his own, that's why it's best if they don't fight.
 If they're allies it's beneficial to all three packs.